tpoisseau/uNodeHttpServer/README.md

 ## Breaking Changes
 ### From 1.0.1 to 1.1.0
+- node 12 is required.
+App class use private field
 - For supporting https ans http2, added a `async init(options)` method in `App` class.
   Async is here for let you autogenerate self-signed certificate (via node `crypto` builtins)